Projects

 AI-NET PROTECT

-I am currently the project leader of this research project.
+I was the project leader of this research project.
 I was fully responsible for the grant writing of the Chair of Communication Networks.

 Links: